 The grant amount will be up to 100 per cent of eligible project costs (grant percentage).

-- There is no minimum grant amount - The maximum amount available for a single grant is \$2.5 million
+- The minimum amount available for a single grant is \$0.25 million - The maximum amount available for a single grant is \$1.0 million.

 2.2.
 Project period